Clothing and Layering Systems for Alpine Climbing.

 Merino is a popular choice for multiday use, but finding lighter weight Merino garments can be difficult.
 Plenty of manufacturers are making other fabrics with antibicrobial properties nowadays, so there are other options out there for keeping garments a bit fresher on overnight hut trips.

-Suggestions: Arcteryx Phase SL Zip Neck Long Sleeve, Rho LT Zip Neck Long Sleeve, Satoro AR Zip Neck Long Sleeve, Rab Interval Long Sleeve Tee.
+Suggestions: Arcteryx Cormac Zip Neck Long Sleeve, Rho LT Zip Neck Long Sleeve, Remige Shirt Long Sleeve, Rab Pulse LS Zip.

 3. Wind Resistant Softshell Jacket – used as an outer layer or mid layer depending on conditions.

 Features: the key features of this jacket are that it needs to be wind resistant (to keep you warm in breezy conditions), be made of a breathable material and be ‘a bit insulated, but not too insulated(!)’ – so hopefully you can wear it in a broad range of conditions and remain comfortable, without having to change layers too often.

 Some folk like a hood on this garment, others specifically don’t want one – but if you do want a hood, make sure that it’s an effective one, with decent volume adjustment and the ability to close snugly around your face.